Go to content

 Ultrafast electron dynamics

 Recent progress in laser technology made it possible to generate high-intensity ultra-short laser pulses.
 When irradiating materials with such a laser pulse, the electric field of the pulse accelerates electrons in the material, see sketch.
 Fingerprints of the ultrafast electron dynamics are encoded in the emission spectrum which is, however, often hard to interpret without a corresponding simulation.
-We simulate ultrafast electron dynamics to better understand the underlying mechanisms, for example of high harmonic emission or direct-current generation.
-For simulations, we employ our open-source package CUED [7].
+We simulate ultrafast electron dynamics to better understand the underlying mechanisms, for example of second-harmonic generation [7] (experiments conducted in the group of Giancarlo Soavi, Uni Jena), high harmonic generation [8,9] (experiments conducted in the group of Rupert Huber, UR) or direct-current generation [10].
+For simulations, we employ our open-source package CUED [9].

 Recently, we have developed analytical methods to calculate the response of materials to ultrashort laser pulses.
 This allows us to find analytical formulas for: